 - Supervise the audiovisual content your kids consume.
 Nowadays, media promotes materialism.
 Be aware of how exposed your children are to this kind of content.
 Look for programs that are educational and teach values.

 Remember that the best you can do is be a good example for your children.
 It will be easier to promote gratitude if you live it daily.
-It’s not easy, but little by little you can become aware of what you do and say and try to complain less and thank more.
-You’ll see the impact this has on your family and how amazing it is to see your little ones be grateful kids.
+It’s not easy, but little by little you can become aware of what you do and say, and try to complain less and thank more.
+You’ll see the impact this has on your family and how amazing it is to see your little ones being grateful.

 • Welch, K. (2015) Raising Grateful Kids in an Entitled World: How One Family Learned That Saying No Can Lead to Life’s Biggest Yes.
 United States: Tyndale Momentum [fragment e-book] Retrieved from: http://raisinggratefulkids.com/wp-content/uploads/2015/11/RGK-Chap-1.pdf